curtispuetz/pypp-docs/docs/learn_pypp.md

     - `pypp::PyList` and `pypp::PyStr` are thin wrappers around `std::vector` and `std::string` respectively
     - Another note: Not shown in this example, but there is also `pypp::PyDict` and `pypp::PySet`, for the Py++ `dict` and `set` types, which thinly wrap `std::unordered_map` and `std::unordered_set`, respectively
 - You can see that the C++ code is wrapped in a `me` namespace
-    - All Py++ src files you write are translated to C++ files wrapped in a `me` namespace
+    - All Py++ source files you write are translated to C++ files wrapped in a `me` namespace

 ### 2) Union and Optional types

 If you are used to using Python's `isinstance()` function to check the type of an object, you can do something very similar in Py++ with `isinst()`.

-If you add the following function to a Py++ src file
+If you add the following function to a Py++ source file

 ```python
 # union_example.py